raminrafi/ToDoApplication/README.md

 The frontend has been created using vuejs and for vue to work we need to have nodejs installed After nodejs installation, install vue in the virtual environment using command:
 => npm install -g vue-cli

-After that create project using the following commands
+//After that create project using the following commands
 1. vue init webpack frontend
 2. code . //will open the project frontend in vscode
 3. npm run dev //to run the application on http://localhost:8080/